Ingenia-SE/Hell-ix/Simulation/README.md

 It is necessary to have the Webots simulation program installed.
 If you do not have this program installed, it can be obtained through the following link: [Webots](https://cyberbotics.com/).

 ## Contents
+* **controllers**: This folder contains different controllers that can be loaded into Crazyflie to manage your flight.
+In this folder you will find controllers programmed in C and Python.
+* **meshes**: Inside this folder there are different meshes that compose the 3D environment of our test.
+Inside you will find the model of the obstacles designed by Hell-Ix members.
+* **webots**: Inside is the fundamental part of the project.
+Inside this folder there is another subfolder called ``words`` where both the straight line test and the curve test are designed.
+These scenarios have the following names ```Prueba Linea Recta.wbt``` and ```Prueba Curva.wbt```.

 ## Usage
 Once you have the program, you have to open the following folder where both test simulations are located: ```.\webots\webots\worlds```.